We Get Results

-- cause injury to another or their property in order to induce them to participate in gang activity; or
+- Cause injury to another or their property in order to induce them to participate in gang activity

-Threatening and intimidating can range from a Class 1 Misdemeanor to a Class 3 felony.
-A conviction could result in mandatory prison, fines, and probation.
-Because of the harsh penalties, these cases must be handled by an experienced threatening and intimidating lawyer who understands the severity of the charges and will advocate for your best interest.
+Threatening and intimidating can range from a Class 1 misdemeanor to a Class 3 felony.
+A conviction could result in mandatory prison, fines and probation.
+Because of the harsh penalties, these cases must be handled by an experienced threatening and intimidating lawyer, such as those at Matthew Lopez Law, PLLC, who understand the severity of the charges and will advocate for your best interest.